Police document: 19-year-old Elizabeth Holmes reported sexual assault from Stanford

 Holmes, who is free on bond and faces a sentencing hearing with the possibility of prison time this fall, testified during her trial that the sexual assault played a part in her decision to drop out of college and pursue Theranos, the blood-testing company that was worth $9 billion before it collapsed in scandal.

 Until now, the existence of the alleged assault incident report has not been publicly known.
 The Santa Clara County Sheriff's office originally rejected NPR's request for a copy of the report, citing a legal exemption.
-But after NPR's lawyers fought the denial, the agency provided a document with the limited information.
+But after NPR's lawyers fought the denial, the agency provided a document.

-According to the document, a sexual assault had occurred at "550 Lausen Mall," which appears to be a misspelling of 550 Lasuen Mall, the fraternity house of Sigma Chi at Stanford.
+According to the document, a sexual assault had occurred at "550 Lausen Mall," which appears to be a misspelling of 550 Lasuen Mall, formerly the fraternity house of Sigma Chi at Stanford, which is now seeking reinstatement after a controversy.

-This fraternity house seems to have had issues for years.
+This fraternity house has had issues for years.
 In 2003, according to a "Stanford Report" Sigma Chi was cited for a history of conduct problems, failure to implement residential programming and "a lack of responsiveness" of house leadership in working with university officials, among other issues.

 It is the same fraternity house where in 2018, seven Stanford students were suspected of being drugged by a non-Stanford student at a party.
-This prompted a legal battle over the frat's future that ultimately resolved in Sigma Chi's favor.
+This prompted its suspension and a legal battle over the frat's future on campus.

 A lawyer for Holmes, Kevin Downey, did not reply to multiple inquiries seeking comment.
 Stanford has also not responded to NPR's request for comment.